 HYDRATE skin with Daily Face Cream for Normal to Oily or Normal to Dry skin.
 I created a kit with the most popular product combination which includes Calming Zinc Soap, Green Tea Antioxidant Skin Therapy and Daily Face Cream for Normal to Oily skin.
 I call it my Facial Flaking and Redness Solution Kit - because it is!

 PROTECT with a mineral zinc oxide broad spectrum sunscreen.
-My top choices for rosacea prone complexions include or Sheer Strength Physical Matte Tinted SPF 50+ Sunscreen, Sheer Strength Pure Physical Invisible SPF 50+ Sunscreen, or Sheer Strength Pure Physical Spray Sunscreen.
-Another option for extremely dry skin is Suntegrity Tinted SPF 30 Sunscreen.
+My top choice for daily sun protection forrosacea prone complexions include or Sheer Strength Physical Matte Tinted SPF 30+ Sunscreen.
+This non-irritating sunscreen is lightly tinted with iron oxide to help hide complexion flaws.

 I put the routine together for you in my Rosacea Therapy Skin Care Kit and select the Sheer Strength Pure Physical Invisible Sunscreen and you select the right facial Daily Moisturizing Face Cream for your skin oil type.
 Add the Naturally Hydrating Pore Minimizing Toner if you have clogged and large pores.